Eplepai96/Eplepai96/README.md

 I like to improve on things I find challenging, and even though the learning curve is pretty steep that way, I love to see the progress.
 I sometimes ask myself why I don't just keep studying and doing the things I'm already good at, but then I remember where I'd be if I always took the easy way out.

+## Hobbies
+I love nature, and spend a lot of time outside.
+I like to fish and look for mushrooms, as well as hiking and outdoors activities.
+I also love gaming, and spend time in the evening playing Fortnite or Rocket League with friends and my partner.
+I have interest in fashion with focus on being environmentally friendly.
+Psychology is very interesting to me, and spend a decent amount of my free time reading studies on topics that concern or interest me.

 ## Education
-* Finnsihed 1st year on Noroff, moving on to the next
+* Finnished 1st year on Noroff, moving on to the next

 ## My skills
 * Technological